LazaUK/AIFoundry-NemoClaw-AKS/README.md

 ```

 ### 2.2 Prepare Deployment Files
-Download provided `nemoclaw-blueprint` from this repo.
+Copy the `nemoclaw-blueprint\` subfolder from step 2.1 into your working directory together with the `nemoclaw-deployment.yaml` file provided in this repo.
 Your working directory should look like this:

 ``` JSON
 <YOUR_INSTALLATION_DIRECTORY>\